merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 </div>

-This parameter offers a means to ameliorate the inflation of SNVs due to biases associated with short-read edges by enabling the user to ask anvi'o to ignore a specified number of nucleotides from the beginning and the end of short reads as they're being profiled.
+This parameter offers a means to ameliorate the inflation of SNVs due to biases associated with short-read edges by enabling the user to ask anvi'o to ignore a few number of nucleotides from the beginning and the end of short reads as they're being profiled.
 For instance, a parameter of `5` like shown above, will make sure that the mismatches of a given read to the reference sequence at the first and the last 5 nucleotides will not be reported in the variability table.
 Please note that the coverage data will not be impacted by the use of this parameter -- only what is reported as variants will be impacted, decreasing the impact of noise in specific applications.

 See [https://github.com/merenlab/anvio/pull/2081](https://github.com/merenlab/anvio/pull/2081) for more information.